 What is heat stress?

-Heat stress for dogs is a condition that causes them to be unable to control their body temperature due to high temperatures combined with himidity.
-The overheating is caused because dogs can't sweat through their skin like people can, which means they can not lose the excess heat.
+Heat stress for dogs is a condition that causes them to be unable to control their body temperature due to high temperatures combined with humidity.
+The overheating is caused because dogs cannot sweat through their skin like people can, which means they can not lose the excessive heat.
 The normal body temperature for a dog is around 38 - 39 degrees Celcius.
-When the body temperature rises above 40.5 degrees Celcius, the dog health is at risk.
+When the body temperature rises above 40.5 degrees Celcius, the dog's health is at risk.

 What are the effects off heat stress?

 In an attempt to restore the body to a normal temperature, the body tries to increase the heat output by forcing a faster blood circulation.
 The heart rate goes up, making the heart work harder.
 The dog starts to sweat (through the soles of their paws) and pant faster.

 Overheating can have serious, sometimes even fatal, consequences for a dog.
 They can suffer from heat cramps (in the muscles), they walk around dazed and confused, vomiting, have diarrhea and in some cases a dark red/purple tongue.
 Dogs may also faint, which occurs when there is insufficient blood flow to the brain.
 In the worst cases, the dog may have a heat stroke which can cause them to die.

 How can you treat your dog suffering from heat stress?